zbm-dev/zfsbootmenu/docs/guides/general/container-building.rst

 For each hook directory that contains at least one executable file, ``zbm-builder.sh`` will write custom configuration snippets for ``dracut`` and ``mkinitcpio`` that will include these files in the output images.

-The ``mkinitcpio`` configuration prepared by ``zbm-builder.sh`` consists of snippets installed in a ``mkinitcpio.d`` subdirectory of the build directory.
-The :zbm:`default mkinitcpio configuration <etc/zbm-builder/mkinitcpio.conf>` includes a loop to source these snippets.

 Fully Customizing Images
 ~~~~~~~~~~~~~~~~~~~~~~~~